Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 #### Remove DVNA from Jenkins

 After the scans are complete, the containers running in Jenkins VM are stopped and removed.
 Since we're working with a containerized application (DVNA), we need to perform tests on the latest available image on DockerHub.
 Hence, we remove the existing local `appsecco/dvna` docker container to avoid running a container with older release of the application image.
-On the other hand, you don't need to remove the mysql:5.7 image, since we require v5.7 and not the latest version.
+On the other hand, you don't need to remove the mysql:5.7 container, since we require v5.7 and not the latest version.

 #### Deployment